mvniekerk/mci-rs/README.md

 ## Description
 MultiMedia Card Interface.
 MCI supports SD, MMC and SDIO cards.
 This crate implements the SDIO, MMC and SD protocols.
+Done in no-std so aimed towards embedded use.

 ## Where to start